-VNC - Virtual Network Computing VNC server and client starting NEW SLIDE
+VNC server and client starting

-Configuration of the vncserver changed at RISC
+Configuration of the vncserver at RISC

-- this slide has been added on Dec 23, 2008. - on Dec 9, 2008. the following feature has been added to the configuration of the vncservers at RISC -localhost - this means, that the vncserver accepts connections only from localhost (127.0.0.1) - with other words: you MUST use ssh tunnel to the host where the vncserver is running (otherwise you'll get error: connection refused). - because of this change you have the use the form of the ssh tunnel: - ssh -f -l username -N -L 9999:localhost:5901 srvname - example: assumed, you started the vncserver on the computer speedy.risc.uni-linz.ac.at, you need the follwoing ssh-tunnel: - ssh -f -l username -N -L 9999:localhost:5901 speedy.risc.uni-linz.ac.at - localhost will be replaced by 127.0.0.1, and this is the IP from which the vncserver accepts connections.
+- configuration of the vncservers at RISC with option -localhost - this means, that the vncserver accepts connections only from localhost (127.0.0.1) - with other words: you MUST use ssh tunnel to the host where the vncserver is running (otherwise you'll get error: connection refused). - example: assumed, you started the vncserver on the computer speedy.risc.uni-linz.ac.at, you need the follwoing ssh-tunnel: - ssh -f -l username -N -L 5901:localhost:5901 speedy.risc.uni-linz.ac.at - localhost will be replaced by 127.0.0.1, and this is the IP from which the vncserver accepts connections.